Right to Dream Academy: Graduates

 Since 1999 the academy has graduated 282 students, according to their website as of 2023.

 Since 2007, Right to Dream has produced over 157 graduates playing professional football Globally.
-67 Right to Dream graduates have also received call ups into National teams, from the Black Starlets(U17) to the Black Stars.
+67 Right to Dream graduates have also received call ups into their respective national teams, from Ghana's U17 team to Ghana's senior team.
 As of May 2023, Right to Dream had over 56 graduates studying at high schools and universities across the US and UK.

 67 RTD graduates (both male and female) have represented their country at senior international level.

 7 of these players played at the Men's FIFA World Cup in 2022.

 RTD Ghana and FCN have produced 146 professional players in total (and counting).

 In 2022, 5 FCN male graduates and 8 female graduates signed pro contracts.

 Tournament play

 Right to Dream squads travel to Europe regularly to compete in tournaments.

 Right to Dream U15s won the 26th edition of the Marveld Tournament in the Netherlands The U15 team of Right to Dream Academy won the 2015 TopC-RKMSV tournament in the Netherlands.
 The academy participated in the 2013 and 2014 editions of the Gothia Cup, placing third in 2013 and winning in 2014.
 In 2015, Right to Dream returned to the Gothia Cup and successfully defended their title, making the academy the first team to win the Gothia Tipselit Trophy in two successive years.

 The academy has won the African championship and thus retained the right to represent Africa each year since the 2008 edition.
 Right to Dream has achieved five top-eight finishes in the World Finals of the Manchester United Premier Cup, playing the best football teams from Manchester United, Juventus, Paris Saint Germain and Real Madrid.
 It placed a best of 3rd in 2009, and in 2014, the academy placed 4th.
 In 2015, Right to Dream won the Manchester United Premier Cup world finals for the first time in their history.

 In 2010, Right To Dream were named Peace Ambassadors and invited to participate in a tournament during that year's Nobel Peace Prize Weekend.

 In 2015, Right to Dream U18 and U15 were unbeaten for a combined total of 42 matches on their European Tours.

 In 2016, Right to Dream U17 finished in 6th place at the 7th edition of the ABN AMRO Future Cup in Amsterdam.

 In 2022, Right to Dream U18 won the Gothia Cup.